 Are there any ethical differences to consider between the two existing mitochondrial replacement techniques?
-A recent article in Bioethics (Bioethics 29; 631–638, 2015) defends the advisability of using pronuclear transfer (PNT) compared to maternal spindle transfer (MST) to prevent the transmission of certain hereditary mitochondrial diseases.
+An article in Bioethics (Bioethics 29; 631–638, 2015) defends the advisability of using pronuclear transfer (PNT) compared to maternal spindle transfer (MST) to prevent the transmission of certain hereditary mitochondrial diseases.

 MST consists of extracting the nuclear DNA from the ovum (egg) of the mother (whose mitochondria are “sick”) and placing it in a healthy enucleated ovum from a donor.
 Thus, the resulting ovum contains nuclear DNA from the mother and healthy mitochondria from the donor.
 The ovum is then fertilised in vitro.
 In contrast, in PNT, the replacement does not occur between ova, but between zygotes.
 In the first step, two ova are fertilised: one from the mother, containing the “sick” mitochondria, and one from a donor with healthy mitochondria.
 The DNA replacement occurs between zygotes, resulting in a zygote with the genetic contribution of the parents and the mitochondria of the donor; the other zygote is discarded.